Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 The `resolution` has several forms, and we assign a different name to each.

-* `Fulfill(ObjectID)`: the Promise is "fulfilled" to a callable Object
+* `Fulfill(CapData)`: the Promise is "fulfilled" to a callable Object or other data.
-* `Data(CapData)`: the Promise is "fulfilled" to data, rather than to a callable object.
 It is an error to send messages to data.
 * `Reject(CapData)`: the Promise is "rejected" to data which we call the "error object".
 Sending a message to a Rejected Promise causes the result of that message to be Rejected too, known as "rejection contagion".